I was told it was a bad idea.

 I look back over our years with buildings being built and ministries growing, and I am so thankful, but I can also remember those moments when we struggled with going forward.
 No one would ever say we want this church to stop growing, but for those who have been here a long time, it is hard to transition when new people and new challenges come our way.
 You are thankful for the new people, yet you still want that connection like you used to have.

-1,000 + CHALLENGES According to their research, churches with membership of over 1,000 members experience common problems.
+1,000 + CHALLENGES According to their research, churches with a membership of over 1,000 members experience common problems.
 In these larger churches, here are some of the recurring barriers:

 - Uncharted waters.
 “Any navigator will tell you that it is dangerous to travel in uncharted waters.
 You don’t know where the dangers are” (134).
 With rapid growth, churches experience situations on the horizon in which there was no way to prepare.
 How can a church anticipate challenges to disciple that many people at one time if they have never had that many people before?

 - Growth itself becomes the barrier.
 “As the church gets larger, it becomes more complex simply because more people, more programs, and more options are present.
 Consequently, more problems arise.
 When you multiply the individual problems with organizational problems, the difficulty of producing growth increases exponentially” (135).
 With more people, a church runs the risk of having more personal issues between members, running out of space to have programs for all the people, and having to add services and programs since there are logistically not enough parking spaces.